dkkh8788/LLM-Classification-Sentiment-Analysis/README.md

 ## Model Used.

 Base model (bert-base-uncased) is taken, and fine tuned it to categorize the input text to custom category labels.
-The new trained model generated is published to hugging face,
+The new fine tuned trained model is published to hugging face,

 https://huggingface.co/dkkh8788/finetuned_classification_model_v3